 Propulsion: two propellers, 80,000 shp

-Armament: two 5-inch/38 caliber guns, two Standard missiles launchers, two Harpoon missile launchers, one anti-submarine missile launcher, two 20mm Phalanx CIWS, two launchers for Tomahawk missiles
+Armament: two 5-inch/38 caliber guns, two Standard missile launchers, two Harpoon missile launchers, one anti-submarine missile launcher, two 20mm Phalanx CIWS, two launchers for Tomahawk missiles

 History of the USS Long Beach (CGN-9)

-The Long Beach was to report to the Atlantic Fleet, and the Naval Station Norfolk was assigned as its homeport.
-Between October and December 1961, the ship was engaged in complex shakedown training to test its artillery and its propulsion systems.
-From December to January 1962, the Long Beach was in the waters of Puerto Rico in order to perform tests of its missile firing which turned out successful.
+The Long Beach was to report to the Atlantic Fleet and the Naval Station Norfolk was assigned as its homeport.
+Between October and December 1961, the ship was engaged in complex shakedown training to test its artillery and propulsion systems.
+From December to January 1962, Long Beach was in the waters of Puerto Rico in order to perform tests of its missile firing, which turned out successful.

 As the Cold War ended, there were massive cutbacks in the budget regarding the Navy, which led to the decommissioning of the Long Beach in May 1995.
 The ship was sold for scrapping to the Puget Sound Naval Shipyard in Bremerton, Washington.